expo/expo/docs/versions/v7.0.0/guides/using-custom-fonts.md

 ## Loading the font in your app

-To load and use fonts we will use the [Exponent SDK](/versions/v7.0.0/sdk/index#exponent-sdk), which comes pre-installed when you create a new Exponent project, but if for some reason you don't have it, you can install with `npm install --save exponent` in your project directory.
+To load and use fonts we will use the [Expo SDK](/versions/v7.0.0/sdk/index#exponent-sdk), which comes pre-installed when you create a new Expo project, but if for some reason you don't have it, you can install with `npm install --save exponent` in your project directory.
 Add the following `import` in your application code:

 ```javascript
 import { Font } from 'exponent';